mannih/vispat/README.md

     v Moo

-This works detecting two colons or by matching arguments that start with a capital letter and do not contain a dot.
+This works by detecting two colons or by matching arguments that start with a capital letter and do not contain a dot.

 ### vim tab support